Samuel Saul Dargan

 Samuel S. Dargan was the first African-American graduate of Indiana University School of Law.
 Dargan was a dedicated law librarian and active community member, who worked to expand educational and professional opportunities for African-Americans.

-Dargan was born in South Carolina in 1869.
+Dargan was born on December 21, 1869, in Rochester, New York.
 He attended Cornell University and MIT, and ultimately graduated from Purdue University with a bachelor's degree in science in 1905.
 Dargan began his legal studies at IU in 1905, and in 1906 he won the junior year oratory prize for his speech "Tariff in the United States."
 He received his LLB in 1909.

 The legal profession afforded few opportunities to African-American lawyers in Dargan's day, and so he accepted the position of assistant law librarian at IU.
 From 1924 until his retirement in 1948, he held the position of Curator of Law.
 While working at the Law School, Dargan also operated a business selling law books to students.
 He was beloved by the law students, and his generosity and quiet dedication to the students earned him the title "father of the IU Law School."
 Renowned graduates of the day like Wendell Willkie, Sherman Minton, William Jenner, Paul Jasper, and John Hastings remained close to Dargan throughout his life.